setsmdeveloper/SETSM/README.md

 to the Makefile.

-If SETSM is built with both MPI and OpenMP it is usually best to run one MPI process per compute node and allow threading within the node.
+If SETSM is built with both MPI and OpenMP it is usually best to run one MPI process per compute node and allow multithreading within the node.

 #### A note about precision